AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/deploying/overview.md

 ---
 title: Bereitstellen in AEM as a Cloud Service
 description: 'Bereitstellen in AEM as a Cloud Service '
-translation-type: ht
+translation-type: tm+mt
 source-git-commit: 10e12a8b15e6ea51e8b022deefaefed52780d48a
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '0'
+source-wordcount: '3512'
 ht-degree: 100%

 ---